If you want to use Blender with a Maya-like feel, you can install add-ons.

 - Use Industry Compatible keymaps for your situation

-Maya Config Addon For Blender and Industry Compatible Keymap, both of which allow you to use Blender with Maya-like operation.
+Maya Config Addon For Blender and Industry Compatibility Key map, both of which allow you to use Blender with Maya-like operations, so you can use whichever is easier to use depending on your situation.

 If you want a Maya-like feel, Maya Config Addon For Blender!